 Yes.
 The reason DHS requires BHH services providers to notify the MCO is to ensure that services are coordinated and that care coordination services are not duplicated.
 Additionally, BHH services providers must notify the MCO that an enrollee is receiving BHH services because some MCOs will need to do programming to ensure that BHH services claims pay.

 Are the staffing ratios pro-rated based on percentage of people served (example: 112 people requires at least a .5 FTE integration specialist) or is it based on a range (example: 0-224 would require 1.0 FTE integration specialist)?

 Standard 3F requires that providers maintain the following shared caseload ratios:

 BHH services providers must have staff adequate to deliver the required BHH services.
 The BHH services caseload ratios were developed with the assumption that the caseloads would be implemented on a pro-rated basis depending on the size of the population served.
 BHH service providers may incrementally increase staffing based on the growth and needs of the populations served.
 Teams must share a caseload so that every person has access to the expertise and services provided by each of the three unique BHH services team members as needed.

 Is there any flexibility in the required staffing ratios?

-The caseload size is based on our actuarial work that assessed the required behavioral health home services, time to complete the service, and team member responsible for the service.
-There is flexibility so that providers can exceed the ratios up to 20 percent across the BHH team.
+The caseload size is based on our actuarial work that assessed the required BHH services, time to complete the service, and team member responsible for the service.
+There is flexibility so that providers can exceed the ratios by up to 25 percent across the BHH services team.

 Does a BHH team member have to spend 100 percent of his or her time in the BHH role?